 - The needs of this population group had been identified and the practice had adjusted the services it offered. - Early and later appointments were available with practice nurses.
-However, there was currently no early morning or late GP appointments beyond 5pm for locum GPs.

 People whose circumstances make them vulnerable:

 • The practice held a register of patients living in vulnerable circumstances including those with a learning disability.